meower-community/.github/profile/readme.md

 2. Anything in this org HAS TO BE A MEOWERBOT.
 OR MEOWERBOT LIB.
 Otherwise it will be deleted, unless you have explicit permision from @showierdata9978
    <br> it WILL Get deleted after 24h after an issue is posted about it.

+3. Bots should be compliant with the @ mentions rule.